UltipaDocs

 START TRANSACTION

-Once START TRANSACTION is executed, all subsequent queries run within that transaction until an explicit COMMIT or ROLLBACK is issued.
+Once a transaction is started, all subsequent queries run within that transaction until an explicit COMMIT or ROLLBACK is issued.
 There is no need to pass a transaction handle — every query automatically participates in the active transaction.

 COMMIT